Canada and the Netherlands: the ultimate BFF’s

 The day after Rotterdam was bombed on May 14, 1940 — leaving many dead and even more homeless — the Dutch surrendered to German troops to avoid similar attacks on other Dutch cities.

-Princess Juliana holding Princess Margriet, 1943.
+Princess Juliana holding Princess Margriet in Ottawa, 1943.
 Image: Yousef Karsh/Wikimedia Commons/Public Domain

-This means that Princess Margriet inherits Dutch citizenship from her mother as opposed to receiving dual citizenship — which would affect her right to the throne when the time came.
+This meant that Princess Margriet inherited Dutch citizenship from her mother rather than receiving dual citizenship, which would affect her right to the throne when the time came.
 Now that’s what I call special treatment!

 Canadian forces liberate the Netherlands